atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 ---
 title: TMS to visibility platform integration with Fluxygen
-date: 2025-09-10
+date: 2025-11-16
 ---
 ## Intro
 Recently I wrote about the [integration sandbox]() I built that enables me to test and evaluate an integration use case in the transport and logistics domain without actually having to deal with setting up real systems.
-With the sandbox ready, I wanted to see how it performs against a platform I know well: [Fluxygen](https://fluxygen.com/).
-I've used it professionally across e-commerce, transport and logistics, and manufacturing projects.
+With the sandbox ready, I wanted to see how it works with a platform I know well: [Fluxygen](https://fluxygen.com/).
+I've used it professionally for e-commerce, finance, transport and logistics, and manufacturing projects.

 Fluxygen is an opinionated, low-code Integration platform as a service (iPaaS).
-It's designed for any organisation looking to develop integrations through an intuitive UI without the need for developers.
-It targets domain experts and application managers who understand their business processes but may not have deep integration development experience.
-Having worked with the platform for multiple years, I can definitely say that they deliver on their UI promise.
-What makes it opinionated is that they abstract a lot of the technical details away.
-This enables organisations to focus on what makes their business processes special.
+Opinionated means they abstract a lot of the technical details away.
+It's designed for organisations looking to develop integrations through an intuitive UI without the need for software developers.
+This enables tech-savvy domain experts to build integrations themselves and lets organisations focus on the business logic that makes their processes special.
+Having worked with the platform for multiple years, I can definitely say that they deliver on usability.

 At the same time, integration architecture still requires thinking through data flows, error handling, and business logic.
-Fluxygen provides all the tools so that organisations can build integrations independently, plus they have a network of industry partners and integration specialists to help you along the way.
+The platform gives you the tools, but doesn't do the thinking for you.

-Under the hood, Fluxygen is built on [Apache Camel](), the open source integration framework that implements the *[Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/)* from Gregor Hohpe and Bobby Woolf's book, often referred to as the "integration bible".
-Fluxygen has made these patterns available through their UI.
+Under the hood, Fluxygen is built on [Apache Camel](https://camel.apache.org/), the open source integration framework that implements the *[Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/)*.
+Fluxygen uses these patterns throughout their UI and therefore naturally teaches you a universal integration vocabulary.

 Let's see how it all comes together in Fluxygen!
 ## Processes walkthrough
 There are two processes in the sandbox that I want to integrate:
 - TMS shipment to Broker order
 - Broker event to TMS event
-As mentioned in the docs, the APIs are secured by OAuth2 authentication.
+As mentioned in the docs, the APIs are secured.
 We'll handle this globally for both the processes.
 Let's have a look at an overview of the processes that we're going to integrate:
 #### Authentication
-The sandbox's APIs are secured by simple OAuth2 username and password authentication that provides a JWT (JSON Web Token).
-These tokens expire every 15 minutes so we'll need to create a process that refreshes these tokens automatically and enables the other processes to run without manual intervention.
+The sandbox's APIs are secured by *Simple OAuth2 with Password and Bearer* authentication that provides a JWT (JSON Web Token).
+These tokens expire every 15 minutes, so we'll need to create a process that refreshes these tokens automatically and enables the other processes to run without manual intervention.
 <pre class="mermaid">
 flowchart TD
 A@{ shape: circle, label: "start \n(every 10min)" } --> B